Update May 2014

 Puget Sound Bike Share (PSBS), a nonprofit partnership of public and private organizations, was formed in June 2012 to bring bike sharing to the Seattle-area.
 In April 2013, PSBS selected Portland-based Alta Bicycle Share as its operator/vendor.
-Alta will work with PSBS to plan, launch, and sustain a regional bike share network beginning with approximately 500 bikes and 50 stations in Seattle.
-The program is anticipated to launch in 2014.
+Alta will work with PSBS to plan, launch, and sustain a regional bike share network beginning with 500 bikes and 50 stations in Seattle.

 To support this work, SDOT has proposed that the City Council adopt and amend the Seattle Municipal Code relating to a bike share program.
 As a part of this process, SDOT completed an environmental review of the proposed legislation under the State Environmental Policy Act (SEPA) and determined that the proposal is not likely to have significant adverse impacts on the environment.
 As a result, we issued a Determination of Non-significance (DNS) on May 28, 2012.
 This decision was made after reviewing the proposal's potential impacts on several elements of the environment, summarized in this SEPA environmental checklist.